taolson/Admiran/doc/Language.md

 expression is refutable, and will fall through to try a following definition (in the case of a function with multiple sequential definitions), or cause a runtime error.

+A *conditional expression* is of the form `=` exp `,` guard.
+Multiple conditional expressions can be on the right-hand side of a definition, using different guards, and are evaluated from top to bottom until a matching guard condition is found.
+Each of the conditional expressions in a definition must have the same result expression type.

 ### Nested `where` Definitions

 A right-hand side expression is optionally followed by a `where` clause and a set of nested definitions.
-The `where` lexeme sets the layout indentation level for the rest of the `where`
+The `where` keyword sets the layout indentation level for the rest of the `where`
 definitions:

     foo x = p + q, if p < q